Skip to main content

 When AP delivers measurable Payment Yield, the function becomes inseparable from financial strategy.

-Industry research increasingly confirms that the era of back-office AP is ending as finance leaders elevate payment execution into a strategic lever for working-capital performance.
+The era of back-office AP is ending as finance leaders elevate payment execution into a strategic lever for working-capital performance (HighRadius, 2025).

 Infrastructure Requirements